Lahachok

 Lahachowk is not far from Mount Machhapuchchhre, a mountain in the Annapurna Himal.
 The village is at the altitude of 1200 m above sea level.
 It is about 13 km north-west of Pokhara.
 The village is ethnically and culturally diverse.
 Major ethnic groups in the village are Brahmin (43%), Dalit (28%), Chhetri (including Thakuri) (14%), and indigenous groups such as Gurung, Newar and Magar.
 The society is largely based on a caste structure.
 Higher castes like Brahmin and Chhetri have greater access to and control over resources and means of production.
 The people of higher caste generally have a higher educational status.
 The Hindu religion predominates, followed by Buddhism and a small number of Christians.
 The society in Lahachowk is a patriarchal one.
 The major occupation in the village is agriculture, which occupies around 46.7% of the population.
 Next are the labourers, up to 30.9%.
 Around 5.3% are working abroad, and government jobs account for 4.9%.
-Other jobs occupy around 11.5%, while business accounts for just 0.7%.
+Other jobs occupy around 11.5%, while business accounts for just 0.7%.Madhusudhan Adhikari is the ward chairperson of the village along with elected ward members like Shreedevi, Rabi Adhikari and 2 others.